VBernasconi/digital_musicology/milestone3.md

 ## Discussion (critique de la conclusion)
 ### Arising Difficulties

+A major difficulty encountered was the diversity of genres.
+It was a discovery at first, because such a variety was not expected.
+We then had to find a suitable classification in order to group these categories.
+Many music styles classifications exist and can depend on the year such classifications were created and the prevalence of specific music styles.
+However, big classes, such as '**Rock**', '**Pop**', '**Blues**' and '**Jazz**' seem to be common to most of them.
+We finally chose a classification that could both show the emergence of new styles and would show the diversity of styles presented in the USA, at the years of our dataset.
+We then had to find online an easily retrievable classification with corresponding subgenres.
+In the end, the music style classification from AllMusic, made available by Wikipedia, was chosen.
+It corresponds the following classification:
+'**blues**', '**caribbean and caribbean-influenced**', '**r&b and soul**', '**rock**', '**country**', '**electronic music**', '**folk**', '**hip hop**', '**jazz**', '**latin**', '**pop**'.

 Did you encounter any difficulties?
 Which kind?
 Are they related to the data, the methods you chose, or your specific questions?